rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 ```

 ## Known Issues
-1. The Windows hosts require manual logins to continue running `setup-DC.ps1` and `setup-windows.ps1` to start AD services.
+1. The Windows hosts require manual logins after the first reset to continue running `setup-DC.ps1` and `setup-windows.ps1` to start AD services.
-2. Caldera does not import the `data.zip` folder correctly, and it does not show updated commands as such.